 SOS Children's Village Dosso

-The Dosso region is one of the driest and poorest spots in Niger, a country marked by chronic food insecurity and extremely high levels of poverty.
-Growing up in Dosso is a daily struggle as access to education, food and decent housing remains nothing but wishful thinking for tens of thousands of young Nigeriens.
+The Dosso region is one of the driest and most under pressured spots in Niger, a country marked by chronic food insecurity and extremely high levels of poverty.
+Growing up in Dosso is a daily struggle as access to education, food and decent housing remains nothing but wishful thinking for tens of thousands of young Nigerians.

 At the mercy of nature